malisipi/muimpv/README.md

 ## LICENSE

-* The library was licensed with GPLv3.
+* The library was dual-licensed with GPLv3 and LGPLv3.
 * Also this project shares codebase with [mpv-v](https://github.com/xjunko/mpv-v) project.